 What is special about Table Mountain?

-Table Mountain is not just special for its looks, but its flat top and ravines can be thanked for the richness of the mountains biomes, with rich fauna and flora.
+Table Mountain is not just special for its looks, but its flat top and ravines can be thanked for the richness of the mountain’s biomes, with rich fauna and flora.
 Of the 2,285 species of plants on the Peninsula 1,500 occur in the 57 km2 area comprising Table Mountain and the Back Table.
-This number is at least a large as all the plant species in the whole of the United Kingdom.
+This number is at least as large as all the plant species in the whole of the United Kingdom.
 That’s a lot of plant species in one relatively small environment compared to the big picture!

 So Table Mountain isn’t just special for the unique circumstances under which it formed, or for its awe-inspiring looks.
 It’s special because of the unique environment it provides, which is important for thousands of native species of fauna and flora.